 This original post-war brick home was the first project for owners Jarrod (Builder) and Anneleise (Building Designer) in their new design and build venture .
 It has been the perfect pet project for Anneleise, who is studying a PhD on passive retrofitting at the Sustainable Buildings Research Centre, to explore the effectiveness of solar passive design and the benefits of improved insulation and air-tightness measures.

-The project, still under construction, will eventually include a large rain water tank, replacement of original windows to airtight, double glazed units, weather-sealing, and installation of wall and roof insulation to original dwelling.
+The project, still under construction and will eventually include a large rain water tank, subfloor insulation to the existing dwelling and efficient bathroom fixtures.
 The rear deck will feature a solar optimised fixed louvre pergola for outdoor enjoyment all year round.